ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 blocks on the free block list to find a suitable free block.
 And it has the advantage over first fit that it spreads out memory allocations evenly across the [free block list]{.term}.
-This might help to minimize
+This might help to minimise
 [external fragmentation]{.term}.

 ### circular list